47degrees/run-wild-run-free/presentation.md

 ### Error handling

-They learn about the importance of algebraic design, ADTs and sealed hierarchies
+As they digg more in FP land they learn about the importance of
+- Algebraic design through ADTs and sealed hierarchies!

 ```scala
 sealed abstract class AppException(msg : String) extends Product with Serializable